 8 Energy Saving Tips To Use In Your Home

 For many Australians electricity bills can be one of the biggest annual household expenses.
 Summer and winter can lead to much higher than expected energy costs being charged from heating and cooling the home.
-While seasonal weather conditions can be hard to gauge, there are many simple and easy energy saving tips to help households reduce their energy output and save some serious funds.
+While seasonal weather conditions can be hard to gauge, there are many simple and easy energy efficiency and energy saving tips to help households reduce their energy output and save some serious funds.

 Spend More, Save More

 As technology improves and enhances our quality of life, so do the types of appliances for the home.
 The main areas for appliances are found in the kitchen, laundry and living spaces.
 There are so many electrical gadgets with tablets, phones, computers, printers – there would easily be many devices all through the house.

 Conducting an energy audit can help homeowners identify key areas for efficiency and optimal energy performance.
 DIY audits can take some time and effort but are worthwhile for identifying underperforming appliances, like the old second fridge in the garage that only gets used twice a year or a dusty air conditioner.
 No need to keep paying for that.

 If you find that your fridge, washing machine or dishwasher is dialing up the KWh – it’s probably time to invest in an energy efficient model instead of wasting energy.
 Now these can be large upfront costs, but with a lower bill and better operating functions these models will be worth the investment over time when you are cracking down on saving energy.

 Keeping up with regular maintenance of appliances and following the cleaning and servicing instructions can also reduce the cost of the machine over it’s lifetime.